Croat–Bosniak War: Siege of Mostar

-Meanwhile, tensions between Croats and Bosniaks increased in Mostar.
+Meanwhile, tensions between Croats and Muslims increased in Mostar.
 By mid-April 1993, it had become a divided city with the western part dominated by HVO forces and the eastern part where the ARBiH was largely concentrated.
 While the ARBiH outnumbered the HVO in central Bosnia, the Croats held the clear military advantage in Herzegovina.
 The HVO headquarters was in western Mostar.
 The 4th Corps of the ARBiH was based in eastern Mostar and under the command of Arif Pašalić.
 The HVO Southeast Herzegovina, which had an estimated 6,000 men in early 1993, was under the command of Miljenko Lasić.
 The conflict in Mostar started in the early hours of 9 May 1993 when both the east and west side of Mostar came under artillery fire.
 As in the case of Central Bosnia, there exist competing narratives as to how the conflict broke out in Mostar.
 Combat mainly took place around the ARBiH headquarters in Vranica building in western Mostar and the HVO-held Tihomir Mišić barracks (Sjeverni logor) in eastern Mostar.
-After the successful HVO attack on Vranica, 10 Bosniak POWs from the building were later killed.
+After the successful HVO attack on Vranica, 10 Muslim POWs from the building were later killed.
 The situation in Mostar calmed down by 21 May and the two sides remained deployed on the frontlines.
-The HVO expelled the Bosniak population from western Mostar, while thousands of men were taken to improvised prison camps in Dretelj and Heliodrom.
+The HVO expelled the Muslim population from western Mostar, while thousands of men were taken to improvised prison camps in Dretelj and Heliodrom.
 The ARBiH held Croat prisoners in detention facilities in the village of Potoci, north of Mostar, and at the Fourth elementary school camp in Mostar.